CALL TODAY FOR A FREE CONSULTATION

 Possessing or spending counterfeit money is a felony, punishable by a prison sentence, but you may be able to argue that you did not know that the money was fake or that you did not intend to spend it for fraudulent purposes.

 Georgia law defines the crime of counterfeiting as producing, acquiring, or possessing items that imitate the appearance of valuable items with the intention of using them to defraud others for your own financial gain.
-Counterfeit banknotes are the classic example, but it is also possible to be charged with counterfeiting if you sell imitations of name-brand clothing for the same prices that retailers sell the genuine article for or if you sell certificates that look like diplomas from accredited universities.
+Counterfeit banknotes are the classic example, but it is also possible to be charged with counterfeiting if you sell imitations of name-brand clothing for the same prices that retailers charge for the genuine article or if you sell certificates that look like diplomas from accredited universities.
 Participation in organized operations that trade in counterfeit goods can lead to felony charges, but so can simply carrying a fake dollar bill in your wallet.
 If you are being accused of using counterfeit money, contact the Norcross, Georgia, financial crimes defense lawyers at Zimmerman & Associates.

 Penalties for Possessing or Spending Counterfeit Money in Georgia

 According to Georgia law, counterfeiting money is a first-degree felony, and the maximum sentence is 15 years in prison.
 If a federal court takes up your case and you are convicted of counterfeiting, you could face a sentence of up to 20 years.
 These charges apply if you attempt to spend money that you know is counterfeit.
 This counts as intent to defraud because, when you hand the money to the cashier, your intent is that the cashier will accept it, and the business will suffer losses in the amount of the face value of the counterfeit banknote.
 In practice, many businesses require cashiers to inspect bills of high denominations to ensure that they are genuine.
-If a cashier tells you that a bill you have handed over is fake, do not ask for it back.
+If a cashier tells you that a bill you handed over is fake, do not ask for it back.
 Assume that you are the victim of fraud and either ask to void the purchase or pay for your purchase using other bills or a card.

 Your Defense Strategy Should Depend on Whether the Counterfeit Money is a Convincing Fake